 Mosquito & Rodent Control

-Education information concerning rodent prevention will be provided to individuals and groups upon request.
+Information concerning rodent prevention is provided upon request.

 File a Complaint

 Residents and businesses can submit a complaint to the Fishers Health Department.